Multistep Methods for Floquet Multipliers and Subspaces: Preliminaries

-A well-known one-step method is backward Euler (BE), in which each transition matrix is given by $A^{(i)} = (I-G(t_{i})\Delta t_{i})^{-1}$ when applied to \cref{equ:LPTVOriginal}.
-This method only requires sampling of $G(t_{i})$ at time $t_{i}$.
-However, its first-order accuracy is usually insufficient for precise Floquet analysis.
+One of the simplest one-step method is backward Euler (BE).
+BE only requires function evaluation of $G(t_{i})$ at time $t_{i}$, and $A^{(i)} = \left[I-G(t_{i})h_{i}\right]^{-1}$ when applied to \cref{equ:LTPOriginal}.
+However, its first-order accuracy is usually insufficient in practical.

 High-order one-step methods, such as collocation, improve discretization accuracy.
-Existing public software packages for computing and analyzing limit cycles, such as \texttt{MATCONT} \cite{dhooge2008MATCONT} and \texttt{AUTO-07p} \cite{doedel2007auto}, use collocation to discretize periodic systems, and then form the discrete local state transition matrices $A^{(i)}$ to compute Floquet multipliers.
 In what follows, we briefly outline this procedure; a comprehensive process can be found in \cite{Lust2001improvedFloMul}.

-Consider an interval $[t_{i-1},t_{i}]$, we first choose the number of collocation points $k$, where a larger $k$ corresponds higher local approximation accuracy.
+The first step is to choose the number of collocation points $k$ within an interval $[t_{i-1},t_{i}]$, where a larger $k$ corresponds higher local approximation accuracy.
 Collocation methods introduce internal stage variables at $k$ equidistant nodes and constructs a Lagrange polynomial interpolant through these points to approximate the solution $x(t)$.
-The interpolant is then required to satisfy \cref{equ:LPTVOriginal} at $k$ Gaussian collocation points within $[t_{i-1},t_{i}]$, which needs sampling the system matrix $G(t)$ at these addtional Guassian collocation points, leading to \emph{oversampling}.
+The interpolant is then required to satisfy \cref{equ:LTPOriginal} at $k$ Gaussian collocation points within $[t_{i-1},t_{i}]$, which needs \emph{extra function evaluations} of the system matrix $G(t)$ at these additional Gaussian collocation points.

-The next step, known as \emph{condensation}, is eliminating the intermediate stage variables to obtain the one-step relation \(x_{i} = A^{(i)} x_{i-1}\), typically via an LU elimination \cite{Lust2001improvedFloMul}.
-This process yields an explicit construction of the local STM $A^{(i)}$.
+The next step, known as \emph{condensation}, is eliminating the internal stage variables to obtain the one-step relation \(x_{i} = A^{(i)} x_{i-1}\), typically via an LU elimination \cite{Lust2001improvedFloMul}.
+This process yields an explicit construction of the local state transition matrix $A^{(i)}$.